-the seabed between September and March (i.e., during the overwintering period), except to spawn on the sand in December and January.
-16 After hatching, sandeel larvae are present in the water between January and May, when the juveniles then settle onto the sandy seabed.
-17 During the settlement period from May to June, juvenile sandeel adopt adult behaviour, including the formation of pelagic (i.e., present in the water column) feeding schools to forage during daylight and nocturnal burying into the sandbank sediment.
-18 Sandeel usually mature in July, at which time they join a stock primarily composed of fish below the age of two.
-19 Thus, an important aspect of sandeel's life cycle is their life-long attachment to a sand bank.
-20

-43. The sandeel fishery in the North Sea is seasonal and permitted only between 1 April and 31 July, when sandeel feed in pelagic schools and before they return to the seabed at night.
-Only adult sandeel aged 1 year or over may be targeted.21 Once caught, sandeel are processed by fishmeal factories to produce oil and fishmeal that is used, for example, in animal feed and aquaculture.22 As explained in further detail below, sandeel are a shared stock (i.e., "fish [...] that are found in
+- 42. In varying degrees depending on the season, sandeel may largely be found in the water column or buried in the sandy substrata of the seabed.
+In particular, sandeel forage actively during the day between April and August, burrowing into the sediment at night.
+They rarely emerge from the seabed between September and March (i.e., during the overwintering period), except to spawn on the sand in December and January.
+After hatching, sandeel larvae are present in the water between January and May, when the juveniles then settle onto the sandy seabed.
+During the settlement period from May to June, juvenile sandeel adopt adult behaviour, including the formation of pelagic (i.e., present in the water column) feeding schools to forage during daylight and nocturnal burying into the sandbank sediment.
+Sandeel usually mature in July, at which time they join a stock primarily composed of fish below the age of two.
+Thus, an important aspect of sandeel's life cycle is their life-long attachment to a sand bank. - 43.
+The sandeel fishery in the North Sea is seasonal and permitted only between 1 April and 31 July, when sandeel feed in pelagic schools and return to the seabed at night.
+Once caught, sandeel are processed by fishmeal factories to produce oil and fishmeal that is used, for example, in animal